 The underlying premise of the United States' renewed focus on economic and political development in Pakistan makes sense.
 A weak state, lackluster growth, and a profound sense of injustice among the people of Pakistan put at risk the legitimacy of the democratic government and undermine its ability to combat extremism and terrorism.
-Insecurity in Pakistan is a critical threat to the safety and

-Now, however, the United States has an opportunity to do better. security of Americans and the stability of South Asia as a whole.2 According to one recent report, more than half of the 21 serious terrorist plots against the West since 2004 had ties to Pakistan's tribal regions, areas President Obama has termed "the most dangerous place in the world for Americans."3 Internal threats to the Pakistani state are increasing-and are themselves global threats given Pakistan's arsenal of over 100 nuclear weapons, its worrisome history of proliferation, and its precariously balanced relationship with neighboring India.
+Insecurity in Pakistan is a critical threat to the safety and security of Americans and the stability of South Asia as a whole.2 According to one recent report, more than half of the 21 serious terrorist plots against the West since 2004 had ties to Pakistan's tribal regions, areas President Obama has termed "the most dangerous place in the world for Americans."
+Internal threats to the Pakistani state are increasing-and are themselves global threats given Pakistan's arsenal of over 100 nuclear weapons, its worrisome history of proliferation, and its precariously balanced relationship with neighboring India.